ashishmishra17/appcenterdebug/README.md

   * commit and build -> fail
 16. Added back signing credentials to appcenter
   * build -> fail
+17. After initial response from support ticket over the weekend, I removed the Pods file from git
+  * build -> fail

 I am at a loss.
 I have added all of the logs to the repository as well.